Ron Villone: Seattle Mariners (2nd time)

 On November 2, 2003, Villone chose to test the free agent market, once again.
 The Mariners signed him to a one-year contract.
 Villone had a decent season with them, going 8–6 with a 4.08 earned run average.
 Again, Villone was used in a long relief/spot starter role, something that he was accustomed to from his days with Houston, Colorado, and Pittsburgh.
 In 117 innings, Villone gave up 102 hits and 64 walks, while striking out 86.

 His contract expired at the end of the season, and he declared free agency once again.
-The Mariners inked him to another one-year deal on December 19, 2004.
-In the 2005 season, Ron went 2–3 with a 2.45 earned run average.
+The Mariners inked him to a two-year deal.
+In the 2005 season, Villone went 2–3 with a 2.45 earned run average.
 Used primarily as a lefty specialist, he pitched 401/3 innings, allowing 33 hits, 23 walks, and 41 strikeouts.

 Florida Marlins

 On July 31, 2005, the Mariners sent Villone to the Florida Marlins in exchange for Yorman Bazardo and Mike Flannery.
 As a Marlin, Villone pitched in 27 games (232/3 innings), mostly as a lefty specialist.
 He gave up 24 hits, 12 walks, and 29 strikeouts.
 Villone struggled in Florida, posting a 6.85 earned run average with the Marlins.